Christian Life

 The Firstfruit(s) of our Salvation

-Since Jesus was crucified on Preparation Day (John 19:31 et al) – the day before Passover – and was resurrected three days and nights after He was crucified, Jesus arose from the grave on the seventeenth of Nisan, a day of the festival of First Fruits.
+Since Jesus was crucified on Preparation Day (John 19:31 et al) – on 14 Nisan according to the Essene calender; the day before the main Passover – and was resurrected three days and nights after He was crucified, Jesus arose from the grave on the seventeenth of Nisan, a day of the festival of First Fruits.
 In fact, Jesus is called the first fruits of those who rise from the dead.

 But now is Christ risen from the dead, and become the firstfruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.
 But every man in his own order: Christ the firstfruits; afterward they that are Christ's at his coming (1 Corinthians 15:20-23).